 Open House London is the world’s largest architecture festival, giving free public access to 800+ buildings, walks, talks and tours over one weekend in September each year.

-Community Links is participating for the first time this year, and will be providing a range of activities on the day for visitors to enjoy.
+Community Links is participating year, and will be providing a range of activities on the day for visitors to enjoy.
 This includes: a self-guided tour of the building; children’s activities; refreshments; and a walking tour connecting our hub to other Open House sites in Newham.

 You can see the full listing for 105 Barking Road on Open House here.